 Dan 11:45 “He shall plant his tents of his palace between the seas and the glorious holy mountain.”

-The Little Horn power which is a symbol of Roman Christianity, has planted her system of worship between the seas of nations, peoples (Rev 17:15) around the world and the glorious holy mountain which is a symbol of the heavenly sanctuary.
+The Little Horn power which is a symbol of Roman Christianity, has planted her system of worship between the seas of wicked nations, peoples (Isaiah 57:20) around the world and the glorious holy mountain which is a symbol of the heavenly sanctuary.
 (Heb 8:1.
 Psalms 76:2).
 Roman Christianity has obscured the work of Jesus Christ in the heavenly sanctuary by their system of forgiveness and worship through the priests and popes.

 Dan 11:44 “But news from the east and the north shall trouble him; therefore he shall go out with great fury to destroy and annihilate many.”

 The Little Horn power will try to destroy many referring to all those who do not accept the Roman Catholic system of worship.
 East and the North refers to the enemies of God´s people in the Old Testament (See my study on Rev 16:12).
 The following nations came from the East and the North of Israel to battle against the Israelite’s: Assyrian, Babylon, Medo-Persian, Greece and Rome.

 Dan 11:43 “He shall have power over the treasures of gold and silver.”

 Gold and silver are symbols of belief.
 Rev 3:18 Rev 18:9.10.

 There will come a time when Roman Christianity will have power over all those who accept her system of worship.

 Dan 11:42 “He shall stretch out his hand against the countries, and the land of Egypt shall not escape.”

 The land of Egypt from the Old Testament is a symbol of atheism: like Pharaoh who did not recognize the power of God at work through the 10 plagues on Egypt.